 - joint bank accounts and community

 - property assets such as your home that you own jointly with your spouse

 - assets that you own jointly with other family members, friends, associates or business partners

 - and assets placed in a living trust

 What is a trust estate?
-Any property placed in a trust, whether it be a lifetime trust (also known as living trust or by its latin name, inter vivos trust) or a testamentary trust.
+Any property placed in a trust, whether it be a lifetime trust (also known as a living trust or by its Latin name, inter vivos trust) or a testamentary trust.

 There are Different Types of Estates

-As you can see, the answer to what is an estate depends on a number of factors and can have more than once answer depending on the context.
-If you have an estate issue in New York, consider the services of attorney Albert Goodwin, Esq.
-He can be reached at 212-233-1233 or 718-509-9774 or send us an email at firstname.lastname@example.org.
+As you can see, the answer to what is an estate depends on a number of factors and can have more than one answer depending on the context.
+You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.